James Currey: Legacy

 The James Currey Collection at the University of Oxford's St Cross College was formally opened on 2 March 2019 at an event featuring the launch of Tsehai Berhane-Selassie's new book on Ethiopian Warriorhood, a lecture by author and Fellow of St Cross, Richard Reid, and a discussion by panellists including key African women publishers Ellah Wakatama Allfrey, Bibi Bakare-Yusuf, Margaret Busby, Nana Ayebia Clarke and Zaahida Nabagereka.

-The James Currey Prize for African Literature was announced in 2020, established by Nigerian writer, filmmaker and publisher Onyeka Nwelue, to be awarded annually for the best-unpublished work of fiction written in English, set in Africa, or about Africans in the African continent or diaspora.
+The James Currey Prize for African Literature was established in 2020 by Nigerian writer, filmmaker, and publisher Onyeka Nwelue.
+It is awarded annually for the best unpublished work of fiction written in English, set in Africa, or about Africans in the African continent or diaspora.
 The winner of the inaugural prize was Ani Kayode Somtochukwu.
 James Currey Society, also established by Nwelue, administers the James Currey Prize for African Literature and the James Currey Fellowship in cooperation with African Studies Centre, at the University of Oxford.

-The inaugural James Currey Literary Festival took place from 1 September to 3 September at the Weston Library in Oxford, under the auspices of the James Currey Society, with support from the British Council and other organizations.
-At the festival, the Pan African Writers \association (PAWA) bestowed the award of Grand Patron of the Arts on James Currey for his contribution to African Literature.
+The inaugural James Currey Literary Festival took place in September 2022 at the Weston Library in Oxford, under the auspices of the James Currey Society, with support from the British Council and other organizations.
+At the festival, the Pan African Writers Association (PAWA) bestowed the award of Grand Patron of the Arts on James Currey for his contribution to African Literature.